shadynoor/deal-task/README.md

 1. ### Technologies Used

-App built using Angular-Ionic using Capacitor and recordRtc
+App built using Angular-Ionic using Capacitor and Capacitor Voice Recorder

 2. ### Installation